RiddleTime/Race-Element/src/content/guide/guide-DSX.md

 2. Open the Networking tab
 3. Make sure the Firewall Rules are okay, if it's not then allow DSX to fix it.
 4. Enable `Incoming UDP`
-5. Make Incoming UDP port should be set to 6969.
+5. Make `Incoming UDP port` should be set to `6969`.
+6. Do not enable Outgoing UDP.

 # Race Element
 1. Open Race Element (Don't have Race Element yet? **[Race Element Download and Installation Guide](/guide/how-to-get-started)** )